KlugerLab/rpca-mkl/README.md

 * Imputation by averaging of missing data for GWAS

-##Development
-###Compiling from source
+## Compiling from source
-####OSX
-#####Prerequisities:
-* Intel Math Kernel Library: Highly optimized implementations of BLAS and LAPACK (Free download [here](https://software.intel.com/sites/campaigns/nest/) ).
+This packages uses Intel Math Kernel Library, which has highly optimized implementations of BLAS and LAPACK (Free download [here](https://software.intel.com/sites/campaigns/nest/) ).
 The `lib` folder contains a [custom built shared library](https://software.intel.com/en-us/node/528690), but the headers cannot be distributed.
 As such, to compile from source, Intel MKL must be installed on your machine.

-#####How to compile from source
 1. Use a terminal to cd into the src folder, and run the command `make` which will build the software in that folder.
 2. Export the `LD_LIBRARY_PATH` or (on OS X)  `DYLD_LIBRARY_PATH` so that the new executable can find the necessary dynamic libraries in the `lib` folder.
 For example:
   ` export LD_LIBRARY_PATH="$LD_LIBRARY_PATH:/home/user/Downloads/fastPCA/lib"`.

-####Note
-The code base uses the LAPACKE interface for LAPACK as opposed to the f2c generated LAPACK functions.
-The OS X Accelerate Framework does not include the former, and hence, we use Intel MKL in lieu of OS X Accelerate Framework.

-##TODO
-* Transition from LAPACKE to the CLAPACK f2c'd functions, allowing linkage with OS X Accelerate Framework